neijrr/nextcloud_passwords_handbook_ru/Administrators/Services/Password-Security-Check-Services.md

 By having a large list of common passwords locally, this scenario is prevented since no request to the api is made for the SHA-1 hash of any common password.

 _This service supports all customisation options of the [Have i been pwned?](#have-i-been-pwned) service and the [Big local database (25M passwords)](#big-local-database-25m-passwords) service_

+##### Requirements
+- PHP ZIP extension must be installed
+- PHP `max_execution_time` must be two hours or more for background jobs
+- There must be at least 2 GB of free disk space